asik/ValueCollections/src/Block/Design.md

 For lots of updates where perf matters, you can use something mutable.

 Advantages of `ImmutableArray` that we would lose by going to `ImmutableList`:
-- Consistency with planned F# Block type
+- Consistency with planned F# ValueArray type
 - Array-like performance in creation, iteration
 - 0 GC overhead over the underlying array (less overhead than `List<T>`!)